gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     ]
 ```

-If the agents cannot access [`aks:ListClusterUserCredentials`][listclusterusercredentials], they are unable to gain access to the cluster and cannot enroll it.
+If Teleport services cannot access [`aks:ListClusterUserCredentials`][listclusterusercredentials], they are unable to gain access to the cluster and cannot enroll it.
 If it happens, an error will be printed mentioning that access to [`aks:ListClusterUserCredentials`] is required.

 #### Active Directory enabled without Azure RBAC